Absolutely Fabulous

 In this satirical British sitcom, which became a cult hit on American cable, a grotesquely self-centered fashion victim chain-smokes, swills champagne, abuses drugs, munches caviar, terrorizes her daughter, and tries in vain to mingle with the beautiful people -- all in the company of her sleek, slutty, boozed-up best friend.

 When Saffy hires a handsome young man to do the Monsoons' garden, Patsy recognizes him as Jago Balfour, the younger brother of a friend of hers who died of a drug overdose, leaving Jago the family mansion and its grounds.
-Gold-digging Eddy immediately pounces on Jago, only to learn that he had to get rid of the estate to pay the death duties and sold them to rocker Roger Daltrey to turn into a fish farm.
+Gold-digging Eddie immediately pounces on Jago.

-Eddy is worrying about her weight again, seeing herself as the "donkey" of her social circle, a fact that her bitchy friends endorse, so she goes on a punishing diet-and-exercise regimen which Saffy and Patsy oppose for different reasons.
+Eddie is worrying about her weight again, seeing herself as the "donkey" of her social circle, a fact that her bitchy friends endorse, so she goes on a punishing diet-and-exercise regimen which Saffy and Patsy oppose for different reasons.
 She even dreams that God and the Devil offer their own comments.
-Although she feels that she has shed the pounds, she's still seen as the donkey.
 Saffy is encouraged to write a play by Taylor, an actor friend seeking to revive his career.

-Bubble accidentally sends most of Eddy's clients' details to rival Claudia Bing, who poaches them--including Twiggy, who is annoyed because Eddy's mother has been stalking her, confusing her with Madonna.
-Eddy sacks Bubble, but ends up back in business thanks to Katy Grin's unlikely intervention.
-Meanwhile, Saffy encourages Eddy to attend Menopausal Anonymous with Patsy, who has been diagnosed with osteoporosis; of course, Eddy is rude and disruptive.
-After the meeting, Saffy has a weird dream in which Patsy announces that she is pregnant from Mick Jagger's sperm, which she bought at an auction.
+Bubble accidentally sends most of Eddie's clients' details to rival Claudia Bing, who poaches them, including Twiggy, who is annoyed because Eddie's mother has been stalking her, confusing her with Madonna.
+Eddie sacks Bubble, but ends up back in business thanks to Katy Grin's unlikely intervention.
+Meanwhile, Saffy encourages Eddie to attend Menopausal Anonymous with Patsy, who has been diagnosed with osteoporosis.
+After the meeting, Patsy announces that she is pregnant from Mick Jagger's sperm, which she bought at an auction.

 |